Payel922/js_project/README.md

 # js_project
-This repository is all about raw javascript project
+This repository is all about raw javascript project.
+The purpose of that repo is to track all of my project.